This article was first published on 4 April 2022.

 2. Exfoliating shampooNext, make sure you have a gentle but deeply exfoliating shampoo.
 This will help with the deep cleansing process while still keeping your scalp moisturised.
 Check out our recommendations for non-drying exfoliating shampoos here.

 3. Conditioning maskJust like in your skincare routine, you need a finishing product to lock everything in for your hair routine.
 For this step, you need a conditioning mask.
-We’ve got hair care products that condition and help keep frizz at bay here.
-You can try these hair oils as an alternative too.

 4. Other materials needed